 \section{Abstract}

-In this paper, we compare a certain field naturally arising from the kernel of the pro-$p$ outer Galois representation of a once-punctured elliptic curve with complex multiplication over an imaginary quadratic field $K$ with the maximal pro-$p$ Galois extension of the mod-$p$ ray class field $K(p)$ of $K$ unramified outside $p$.
-Among other things, we prove that the two fields coincide with each other for every split prime $p$ satisfying certain conditions, including an analogue of the so-called Deligne-Ihara conjecture.
-This result provides an analogue of Sharifi's result on the kernel of the pro-$p$ outer Galois representation of the thrice-punctured projective line.
+We prove that a certain field naturally arising from the kernel of the pro-$p$ outer Galois representation of a once-punctured elliptic curve with complex multiplication over an imaginary quadratic field $K$ coincides with the maximal pro-$p$ Galois extension of the mod-$p$ ray class field $K(p)$ of $K$ unramified outside $p$ under suitable assumptions.
+This result gives a geometric way to construct a large pro-$p$ extension of $K(p)$ with restricted ramification, and may be regarded as an analogue of Sharifi's result in the case of the projective line minus three points.